 Cash advances usually include transaction fees and a higher APR than credit card purchases.
 With each cash advance, we charge a front-end fee, or service charge, that posts to your account the day of the transaction.
 Be sure to review your account terms for details.

 Things work a little differently when it comes to how payments are applied to cash advances.
 Check out your account terms so you'll know what to expect.

-Know your available credit for cash advances limit
+Know your cash advance limit and available credit for cash advances:

 How to get a cash advance if you don’t have your PIN

 You can take a cash advance inside a bank lobby that displays the Visa or MasterCard credit card logo.
 You’ll just need to provide a government issued photo ID like a driver's license along with your Capital One card.